Szewczukm/Friend-Finder/Friend-Finder/README.md

 This repository was created for the backend server/database host to handle requests from users.
 It redirects each unique user to their own thread in the program then it waits for the user to specify an action and then acts accordingly.

+Critics say
+>A ground-breaking app
+>Take my money

+Clean Memes :^)
+Bidadoo  :^)